powerfulweb-sites/marlenek.com.au/content/treatments/bbglow/index.md

 ---
 title: BBGlow
 weight: 30
-summary: BB glow is  Korean skincare procedureThe ingredients in the booster serum are worked into the skin via a painless method.These ingredients will encourage hydration, regeneration and collagen production, it is designed to leave your skin glowing and fresh.
+summary: BB glow is a Korean skincare procedure .
+The ingredients in the booster serum are worked into the skin via a painless method.
+These ingredients will encourage hydration, regeneration and collagen production, it is designed to leave your skin glowing and fresh.
 The bbglow pigment just like a bbglow cream is also worked into the skin .